-Recipients of the 2020 CLNY performance-based award will not be entitled to receive distributions or distribution equivalents before performance-based vesting has occurred.
-The restricted stock units issued as the 2020 CLNY performance-based award will convert into shares of our Class A common stock if and when earned.
-The 2020 CLNY performance-based award is generally conditioned on continued employment by the recipient, with vesting occurring ratably over the three-year period.
+Recipients of the 2021 DBRG performance-based award will not be entitled to receive dividends or dividend equivalents before performance-based vesting has occurred.

 As part of the meaningful changes to our 2020 executive compensation program, the Compensation Committee increased the rigor of the performance payout thresholds of relative TSR performance-based awards by raising the bar for minimum and target payouts to the 25th percentile and 55th percentile, respectively.
-As a result, for the 2020 CLNY performance-based award, the following table provides the scale which will be used to determine the payout percentage (if any) upon completion of the three-year performance cycle for such awards:
+For the 2021 DBRG performance-based award, these increased bars were continued, and the following table provides the scale which will be used to determine the payout percentage (if any) upon completion of the three-year performance cycle for such awards:

-RELATIVE TSR PERCENTILE FOR THE PERFORMANCE CYCLE % OF TARGET RESTRICTED STOCK UNITS VESTED Less than 25th percentile 0% At or greater than 25th percentile, but less than 30th percentile 50% At or greater than 30th percentile, but less than 40th percentile 60% At or greater than 40th percentile, but less than 50th percentile 80% At or greater than 50th percentile, but less than 55th percentile 90% At or greater than 55th percentile, but less than 60th percentile 100% At or greater than 60th percentile, but less than 70th percentile 120% At or greater than 70th percentile, but less than 80th percentile 140% At or greater than 80th percentile, but less than 90th percentile 160% At or greater than 90th percentile, but less than 100th percentile 180% At 100th percentile 200%
+Relative TSR Percentile for the Performance Cycle % of Target Restricted Stock Units Vested Less than 25th percentile 0% At or greater than 25th percentile, but less than 30th percentile 50% At or greater than 30th percentile, but less than 40th percentile 60% At or greater than 40th percentile, but less than 50th percentile 80% At or greater than 50th percentile, but less than 55th percentile 90% At or greater than 55th percentile, but less than 60th percentile 100% At or greater than 60th percentile, but less than 70th percentile 120% At or greater than 70th percentile, but less than 80th percentile 140% At or greater than 80th percentile, but less than 90th percentile 160% At or greater than 90th percentile, but less than 100th percentile 180% At 100th percentile 200%

-Further, the Compensation Committee determined that for performance-based awards for 2020 and going forward, payouts will be capped at 100% of target when absolute TSR is negative.
+Further, the Compensation Committee determined that for performance-based awards beginning in 2020, payouts will be capped at 100% of target when absolute TSR is negative.